Nanodroplet Processing in One Pot for Trace Samples (NanoPOTS)

 - Supporting the Biomolecular Pathways Integrated Research Platform, these resources reveal cell-type-specific pathway alterations during pathogen infection or cell/organ development.

-- Supporting the Cell Signaling and Communications Integrated Research Platform, these resources reveal spatially resolved proteome variation and cell-cell communication events.
+- Supporting the Cell Signaling and Communication Integrated Research Platform, these resources reveal spatially resolved proteome variation and cell-cell communication events.

 - Supporting the Rhizosphere Function Integrated Research Platform, these resources enable understanding of how individual plant cells respond to genome perturbations and abiotic stresses such as drought, salinity, and heat.